Romani alphabets: International Standard

 The three "morpho-graphs" are ç, q. and θ, which represent the initial phonemes of a number of case suffixes, which are realised /s/, /k/ and /t/ after a vowel and /ts/, /ɡ/ and /d/ after a nasal consonant.

 Anglicised

 The English-based orthography commonly used in North America is, to a degree, an accommodation of the Pan-Vlax orthography to English-language keyboards, replacing those graphemes with diacritics with digraphs, such as the substitution of ts ch sh zh for c č š ž.
 This particular orthography seems to have arisen spontaneously as Romani speakers have communicated using email, a medium in which graphemes outside the Latin-1 charset have until recently been difficult to type.
 In addition, it is this orthography which is recommended for use by Romani scholar and activist Ronald Lee.

-Romani in Macedonia
+Romani in North Macedonia

-Romani in Macedonia is written with the following alphabet:
+Romani in North Macedonia is written with the following alphabet:

-This alphabet is used in the educational system in Macedonia for Romani-speaking students.
+This alphabet is used in the educational system in North Macedonia for Romani-speaking students.